xavios/learn-next-js/Readme.md

 - VITEST / cypress
 - lexical scope / closures
 - prototypical inheritance
+- How can we serve a website / how does the data transformation stuff work?

 - next js baseUrl?!
 - how does chat gpt work? - Gergely Orosz presentation links should have that